wints/documentation/ingredients/sdk_setup/handle_deep_link.md

 Inside Android, allow us to hook into your activities where you have declared and intent filter for deeplinking.
 During the `onCreate` portion of execution, you can add something like the following:

 {% highlight java %}
-// TODO: fill this out for Android
-// --> I'm worried this isn't a good example... if you think it's fine, delete this comment.

 branch.initSession(new BranchReferralInitListener() {
 	@Override